 The Malvern Theatre is a real pull, located in the Winter Gardens complex in the town centre of Great Malvern and has been a provincial centre for the arts since 1885.

-Some of the finest independent, primary and secondary schools are located in Malvern including Malvern College, Malvern St. James, The Downs, Wyche Primary, Dyson Perrins and The Chase High School.
+Some of the finest independent, primary and state secondary schools are located in Malvern including Malvern College, Malvern St. James, The Downs, Wyche Primary, Dyson Perrins and The Chase High School.
 The nearest primary school is the Malvern Wells C of E Primary school.

 Malvern has excellent links by road and rail: Great Malvern and Malvern Link train stations are only a few minutes away with direct links to Worcester (10 minutes), Birmingham (1 hour) and London Paddington (2 hours 15 mins) with Junction 7 of the M5 a short drive away.
 Gloucester, Cheltenham, Stratford-Upon-Avon, Broadway, Bristol, Cardiff and Birmingham all readily accessible.